iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 **Yet at the same time, there are many challenges:**

 -   MCTS relies on the statistics gathered from previous iterations to guide future decisions.
 In tree-parallel implementations, these statistics may become outdated due to concurrent updates, potentially leading to suboptimal traversal of the search tree.
--   Evaluating actions far from the optimal trajectory can degrade performance, as rollout variability and approximation errors may cause suboptimal actions to appear overly promising.<d-cite key="schrittwieser2024questions"></d-cite>.
+-   Evaluating actions far from the optimal trajectory can degrade performance, as rollout variability and approximation errors may cause suboptimal actions to appear overly promising<d-cite key="schrittwieser2024questions"></d-cite>.
 -   Managing concurrent access to the tree and ensuring data integrity introduces complexity.
 For instance, race conditions or data overwrites could corrupt the search process<d-cite key="steinmetz2020more"></d-cite>.

 To fully leverage tree parallelism while maintaining decision quality, researchers have developed a range of strategies to address its key challenges: avoiding redundant work, coordinating concurrent updates, and maintaining consistency in shared memory.
 In the sections that follow, we'll explore how techniques like virtual loss, synchronization mechanisms (both lock-based and lock-free), and distributed scheduling (e.g., TDS) tackle these issues and enable scalable, high-performance MCTS implementations.